The Virginia Welcome Center

 - The First Freedom Center

-Since this is a multimodal transit hub, you can easily jump on a bus and explore greater Richmond.
+Since this is a multimodal transit hub, you can easily jump on The GRTC Pulse and explore greater Richmond.
 Or take a Segway tour, a historic trolley tour, a kayak or rafting trip down the James River, or rent a bike and take your friends and family on the Virginia Capital Trail.
 This is a city of world-class museums, beautiful parks, public art, craft beer and more than 900 restaurants.
 Ask the Virginia State Welcome Center for details, or go to Richmond Region Tourism’s website.

 17th Street Market